InseeFr/sugoi-api/docs/concepts.md

 Application manager can update an application and the associated groups (add or remove members, as well as create or delete groups).
 This also enable reader rights on a realm.

 Creating or deleting an application requires writer privileges.

+### Self-managed groups and applications

+Some groups have a self-managed property.
+When set to true, all members of the group can add or delete members of the group they belong to.

+With this feature, the application manager can delegate the ability to manage members to the first member they add in the group.
+A default can be set at the application level so that all groups are then considered self-managed by default.

 ## Providers